PolymeshAssociation/Grants-Program/rfps/enterprise-software-wallet-integration.md

 ## Project Description :page_facing_up:

-Add Polymesh token support to the API one of enterprise wallets like [Zumo](https://developers.zumo.money/docs/).
+Add Polymesh support to the API one of enterprise wallets like [Zumo](https://developers.zumo.money/docs/).

 **Business Rationale:** Provide more ways to onboard new users and provide a fiat on-ramp.